hashicorp/terraform-website/content/source/docs/enterprise/api/admin/runs.html.md

 `GET /admin/runs`

-This endpoint will list all runs in the Terraform Enterprise installation.
+This endpoint lists all runs in the Terraform Enterprise installation.

 Status  | Response                               | Reason
 --------|----------------------------------------|----------